howardsolutions/deep-nestjs/README.md

 - If we SAVE an entity instances all HOOKS tided to that entity instance will be executed. => Get data validation.

 - If we passed in plain object => NO hooks will be executed whatsoever -> skip data validation => bugs!!!

+## Custom Data Serialization

+### Custom Interceptors
+- Interceptors CAN be used to intercept OUTGOING responses and / or INCOMING REQUESTS
+- SIMILAR to "middleware", we could have many of interceptors as we wanted.
+- Interceptors CAN be applied to A SINGLE HANDLER, all the handlers in a CONTROLLER OR GLOBALLY